Quantitative quantum soundness for all multipartite compiled nonlocal games: Quantitative quantum soundness for multipartite compiled nonlocal games

 \section{Quantitative quantum soundness for multipartite compiled nonlocal games}

-In this section, we give our main result (\cref{cor:kpartite_QuantumSoundness}): the quantitative quantum soundness statement for all multipartite compiled nonlocal games (as in \cref{fig:NonlocalCompiledBellGame}(b)).
+In this section, we give our main hierarchy-based quantitative upper bound for multipartite compiled nonlocal games (as in \cref{fig:NonlocalCompiledBellGame}(b)), from which the quantum-value soundness statements follow under finite-level convergence or flat optimality.
 We begin with introducing the necessary notations in \cref{sec:SoundnessCompileNotation}.
-Then in \cref{sec:SoundnessCompileProof}, since the old technique of signaling decomposition of~\cite{klep2025quantitative} cannot be extended to multipartite scenarios, we give novel proofs for multipartite signaling decomposition to show that the compiled strategy at any $\lambda$ is negligibly different from some solutions of \cref{eq:kpartite_SequentialNPASDP} for any NPA level $n$.
+Then in \cref{sec:GeometricProof}, since the old technique of signaling decomposition of~\cite{klep2025quantitative} cannot be extended to multipartite scenarios, we give novel proofs for multipartite signaling decomposition to show that the compiled strategy at any $\lambda$ is negligibly different from some solutions of \cref{eq:kpartite_SequentialNPASDP} for any NPA level $n$.
 This new approach uses geometric arguments involved with the projection on the convex set of constraints of \cref{eq:kpartite_SequentialNPASDP}, and then fixing the positivity with strict feasibility followed by a renormalization, see \cref{fig:GeometryOfProof} for illustration.
+Finally in \cref{sec:PiecesTogetherCorollary}, quantitative quantum soundness is prove by relating the above closeness result and the convergence of the sequential NPA hierarchy together.
+We refer to \cref{fig:big-scheme} for a more detailed graphical representation of the proofs of our manuscript.